 - Remember to close the bin and put the bar back up.
 This keeps out wildlife and will hopefully prevent visitors from accidentally throwing garbage in the bins.

-- If you’d like to purchase your own compostable bags, there are several options online and in store.
+- There are several options for purchasing your own compostable bags online or in store.
 Search for brands like EcoSafe or BioBag, or any that are certified by BPI.
-Local stores include Home Depot (400 W 79th St).
-Menards (494 and Nicollet Ave), and Target (494 and Penn Ave).
+Local stores include Menards, Target, Lakewinds, Cub (84th and Lyndale) and several ACE hardware stores.

 Other Information and Resources